atombrenner/photo-timeline/README.md

 ## Implementation Details

-- if we use `fs-extra` for high-level file operations, e.g. moving files accross file systems, we can also use the more covenient wrapper functions
+- if we use `fs-extra` for high-level file operations, e.g. moving files across file systems, we can also use the more convenient wrapper functions
-- at least on unix, it seems to be fine to have hundred thousands of move operations running in parallel with Promise.all()
+- at least on unix, it seems to be fine to have thousands of move operations running in parallel with Promise.all()

 ### Timestamp based index and filename generation